jommerce/jommerce/docs/settings.rst

 ----------------
     Default: **False**

     Whether to active your coming soon screen.
-If this is set to **True**, coming Soon mode will be activated.
+If this is set to **True**, coming Soon mode will be activated. it loads the template **coming-soon.html**